 Modern Slavery & Human Trafficking Policy

-In early 2016, Thales UK issued its Modern Slavery & Human Trafficking Policy (MSA Policy).
+Thales UK has a Modern Slavery & Human Trafficking Policy (MSA Policy).
 Adherence to this policy and other related documents are regularly audited by the Quality function of Thales UK.
 The MSA Policy sets out the steps that it is taking in order to implement the MSA.

 The MSA Policy includes the following: